-Green Ash Fraxinus pennsylvanica
+Foothills Green Ash Fraxinus pennsylvanica 'Foothills'

-Height: 60 feet

-Spread: 40 feet
+Height: 60 feet Spread: 40 feet Sunlight: O

-Sunlight: O

 Hardiness Zone: 2

 Other Names: Red Ash

 Description:

-Probably the most rugged, versatile and planted shade or street tree in colder climates, and with good reason; low maintenance, clean, shapely habit of growth, supremely hardy and often good fall color; seeds can be messy, better cultivars available
+One of the hardiest and toughest shade or street trees for colder climates, and with good reason; low maintenance, clean, shapely habit of growth, tolerant of adverse conditions and often has good fall color; an impressive selection

 Ornamental Features

-Green Ash has rich green deciduous foliage on a tree with an oval habit of growth.
+Foothills Green Ash has rich green deciduous foliage on a tree with an oval habit of growth.
 The compound leaves turn an outstanding yellow in the fall.

 Landscape Attributes

-Green Ash is a deciduous tree with a shapely oval form.
+Foothills Green Ash is a deciduous tree with a shapely oval form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

 This tree will require occasional maintenance and upkeep, and should only be pruned in summer after the leaves have fully developed, as it may 'bleed' sap if pruned in late winter or early spring.
 Deer don't particularly care for this plant and will usually leave it alone in favor of tastier treats.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;

+- Messy

-- Messy - Insects
+- Insects

-Green Ash is recommended for the following landscape applications;
+Foothills Green Ash is recommended for the following landscape applications;

+- Shade

-- Shade - Windbreaks and Shelterbelts
+- Windbreaks and Shelterbelts

-Green Ash Photo courtesy of NetPS Plant Finder
+Foothills Green Ash Photo courtesy of NetPS Plant Finder